AnimMouse/animmouse-website/content/post/my-asn-journey-bring-home-the-ipv6-via-wireguard.md

 ### IPv6 subnetting

 In this example, my IPv6 prefix is `2a0f:85c1:3b2::/48`, we need to assign our WireGuard interface its own `/56` IPv6 prefix from that prefix.\
-You can use the [IPv6 Subnet Calculator Tool](https://www.site24x7.com/tools/ipv6-subnetcalculator.html) to choose what prefix you can use.\
+You can use the [IPv6 Subnet Calculator Tool] to choose what prefix you can use.\
-Input your IPv6 prefix on that site like `2a0f:85c1:3b2::/48`, and select the number of subnets to "/56 (256) subnets."
+Input your IPv6 prefix on that site like `2a0f:85c1:3b2::/48`, and select the number of subnets to "256 Subnets (/56)."

 In this example, my chosen IPv6 prefix to assign to the WireGuard interface is `2a0f:85c1:3b2:4400::/56`.